Ken Blackwell: Campaign and national significance

 Blackwell was the Republican nominee for Governor of Ohio in 2006.
-He beat state Attorney General Jim Petro in the 2006 Republican primary.
+He beat state attorney general Jim Petro in the 2006 Republican primary.
 (The current governor, Republican Bob Taft, could not run because of term limits.)
 Blackwell's opponents in the general election were Democratic Congressman Ted Strickland, Libertarian professor emeritus Bill Peirce, and Green Bob Fitrakis.
-Blackwell chose Ohio State Representative Tom Raga to be his running mate.
+Blackwell chose Ohio state representative Tom Raga to be his running mate.
 Blackwell was the first African American to be nominated by a major political party as a candidate for the Ohio governorship.

 There had been increased national attention on the ability of the Republican party to maintain control in Ohio.
-On a national level, The New York Times suggested that the results of the election would be a "bellwether" for the 2008 US presidential election.

-Blackwell faced an uphill battle; according to a broad survey reported by The Plain Dealer on April 30, 2006, Ohio voters would "prefer to see a Democrat occupy the governor's mansion."
-Still, he had his supporters.
-John Stemberger, president and general counsel for the Florida Family Policy Council, was quoted as saying that Blackwell could "potentially be president of the United States someday, and the first black president at that."
-Blackwell's campaign relied heavily on accusations that Ted Strickland was not a resident of Ohio, and later that Ted Strickland was gay.
-Both of these accusations played heavily in campaign literature that failed to resonate with Ohio voters.
-Due to his poor management of this campaign, Blackwell's ability to compete on a national stage was called into question.
+On a national level, The New York Times suggested that the results of the election would be a bellwether for the 2008 US presidential election.
+According to a broad survey reported by The Plain Dealer on April 30, 2006, Ohio voters would "prefer to see a Democrat occupy the governor's mansion."
+John Stemberger, president and general counsel for the Florida Family Policy Council, however, was quoted as saying that Blackwell could "potentially be president of the United States someday, and the first black president at that."

-On November 7, 2006 Ted Strickland was elected Governor, defeating Blackwell by a 24% margin.
+On November 7, 2006, Ted Strickland was elected Governor, defeating Blackwell by a 24% margin.

-Conservative platform
+Platform issues

-Blackwell has taken some very conservative positions.
-In 2005, he supported keeping Terri Schiavo on life support indefinitely, saying, "I really do think that life is sacred, no matter how painful."
+In 2005, he supported keeping Terri Schiavo on life support, saying, "I really do think that life is sacred, no matter how painful."
 When asked on Hardball with Chris Matthews if he would keep Schiavo on life support for 30 years, Blackwell said he would.

-In his 2002 campaign for re-election to the post of Secretary of State, Blackwell took the position that he would favor abortions in the case where the life of the mother was at stake.
+In his 2002 campaign for re-election to the post of secretary of state, Blackwell took the position that he would favor abortions in the case where the life of the mother was at stake.
 He has since taken a more conservative position of opposing abortions even in the case where the mother's life is at risk.